 CALC is similar in many respects to existing centers on aging at peer institutions but distinctive in its scope and mission.
 The focus of Purdue’s Center is optimizing functional independence and well-being in later life (preventing disease and disability).
 In addition, CALC emphasizes the application of the life course perspective—studying the aging process from gestation to death—and leads inquiries at multiple levels of analysis (from cells to societies).

 CALC draws upon the expertise of Faculty Associates from more than 20 departments at Purdue.
-Twenty-eight students are currently pursuing a graduate degree related to aging (either an interdisciplinary minor or a Dual-title PhD).
+Seventeen students are currently pursuing a graduate degree related to aging (either an interdisciplinary minor or a Dual-title PhD).

 The origins of the Center on Aging and the Life Course can be traced to the establishment of the Center for Research on Aging in April, 1985, which was reshaped into the Gerontology Program 10 years later.
 In 2003, CALC was created to support interdisciplinary research and education on aging.
 The Gerontology Program remains as the educational arm of CALC.